 These unique, handmade ceramic birds are finished with an attractive, glossy crackle glaze.
 After the white glaze has been fired in my kiln and the surface has cracked, grey ink is worked into the cracks to emphasise the crackled effect No two are exactly the same a each is handmade without the use of molds so you receive a 'one off' to treasure as a gift, piece of room decor or to display in the garden in the summer.
 A hole in the base allows you to insert a cane/bar/stick and display them in the garden or sit them on top of the soil in the pot of a house plant Choose from: Bird with long beak, 5 inches long x 2.5 inches wide.
 Bird with short beak, 4.5 inches long x 2.5 inches wide

 I am self-taught ceramic sculptor.
 My passion for painting and sculpture began as a young child and is still my main obsession in life, a means of expression, my therapy, my greatest love.
-I add a quirky, sometimes humourus twist to my female forms and my animal sculptures which often incorporate a hint of steampunk or Alice in Wonderland influences.
+I add a quirky, sometimes humourus twist to my female forms and my animal sculptures.
 I work from my imagination preferring to avoid realism at all costs!

 My work is hand built useing coiling or slabbing techniques.
-After fireing my pieces are coloured using underglaze which is wiped back to emphasise textures.
-Some times I use cold finishes or crackle glaze instead.
-I mainly use a white grogged earthenware which can be fired at either a low or high temperature, I sometimes paint canvases with acrylics and teach in my home studio in Worcester.
+After fireing my pieces are finished using crackle glaze, underglaze or stains which are wiped back to emphasise textures.
+I use grogged earthenware and stoneware handbuilding clay.
+I sometimes paint fantasy designs with acrylics and also teach in my home studio in Worcester.
 I am living my dream.

 I also discussed my huge, wacky sugar sculptures on TV whilst exhibiting them in Bowes Museum, County Durham.
 A big thrill for me was being commissioned to create small sculptures to be photographed for the front cover of Vogue Italia and for celebrities Matt Willis, Emma Willis and sculpted chocolate wedding centrepiece for actor/singer Gareth Gates.